t3-team/turiyasills-docs-forked/docs/features/small-business.md

 2. **Activating the Business Plan**

    - Upon logging in, a new plan called "Business" is activated for the organization.
-   - This package adds credits to the organization's wallet (A new doc\_type in Frappe with Parent/Child relationship), which includes:
+   - This package adds credits to the organization's wallet, which includes:
      - **AI Credits:** For AI-driven features such as automated assessment creation.
      - **Response Credits:** For processing candidate responses.